GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 Overriding @file values
 +++++++++++++++++++++++

-The GDPSG have specified customized parser actions such that a command line **-p, --param** option will accumulate to the set of primitive parameters or override a particular parameter, if that is specified.
-For other arguments where singular values are passed, the command line value `overrides` the @file value.
+The ``reduce`` application employs a customized command line parser such that the command line option

+**-p** or **--param**

+will accumulate a set of parameters `or` override a particular parameter.
+This may be seen when a parameter is specified in a user @file and then specified on the command line.
+For unitary value arguments, the command line value will `override` the @file value.

-It is further specified that if one or more datasets (i.e. positional arguments) are passed on the command line, `all fits files appearing as positional arguments` `in the parameter file will be replaced by the command line file(s).`
+It is further specified that if one or more datasets (i.e. positional arguments) are passed on the command line, `all fits files appearing as positional arguments` `in the parameter file will be replaced by the command line arguments.`

 Using the parfile above,